 Why?
 Simply put, we are NOT a rehab.

-In our most vulnerable states, we instinctively isolate ourselves, grabbing our phones, computers, and tablets and running towards Google for answers.
-Google has become our default therapist, our magic 8 ball, and our keeper of search history secrets.
+At our most vulnerable, we instinctively isolate ourselves.
+We grab our phones, computers, and tablets, and run towards Google for answers.
+Google has become our default therapist, our Magic 8 Ball, and our keeper of search history secrets.
 We frantically type, click, type, back click, type again for answers in dark hours of need.

 And the list goes on.

-The first listings that you used to see were all labeled with the tiny blue words, “Ad.”
+The first results that we used to see were all labeled with the tiny blue words, “Ad.”
 Ah, relief!
-Finally, just what you were looking for… Or was it?
-You click on the first link, promising the best drug detox treatment for 30 days, hoping that you’ll finally get the help you need.
+Finally, just what you were looking for … Or was it?
+You click on the first link.
+It promises the best drug detox treatment for 30 days.
+You hope that you’ll finally get the help you need.
 And maybe you do, or maybe you don’t.
 The rest isn’t based on science, success rates, or best business practices.

-The reality is, those rehabs at the top of the search list weren’t the most successful, they just paid Google the most.
+The reality is, the rehabs at the top of the search results weren’t the most successful.
+They just paid Google the most.

 Here’s how it works:

-I’m going cross eyed just trying to do those calculations.
-When it comes to for-profit treatment, it’s easy to understand why it’s left a bitter taste in people’s mouths.
+I’m going cross-eyed just trying to do those calculations.
+It’s easy to understand why for-profit treatment has left a bitter taste in people’s mouths.

-Besides Google taking a stand against shady rehab advertisements online, I think it’s safe to say there are other ways to truly help people get the treatment they need:
+We’re glad Google is taking a stand against shady rehab advertisements online.
+But it’s safe to say there are other ways to truly help people get the treatment they need:

 1. Transparency in pricing.
 Have you ever looked at a treatment bill and went ‘WTF is a Level 4 visit and why did it just cost me $300?”
 Or how about those weird fees that are attached to the end?
 Treatment centers often bank on the confusion of patients and their families, in hopes that patients will just pay without asking any questions.

 2. Science-backed programs.
 For too long, many inpatient, extensive (and expensive!) treatment centers have relied upon aggressive, in your face treatment styles that have little or no evidence backing them up.
-Reporter Zachary Siegel (an addict himself) has a great article on many rehabs rely on methods that are unproven.
+Reporter Zachary Siegel (an addict himself) has a great article on many rehabs rely on methods that are unproven and often ineffective.

 4. Community involvement.
 More and more research is showing that opiate addiction, especially, stems from a lack of connection.
 When you’re away from your home for thirty days to dry out, you’re not building healthy new connections in your local community.
 Our communities are full of vital resources.
 Making use of them and creating a healthy, thriving social network is key to recovery.

-The bottom line is, the best treatment option for you shouldn’t be determined by how much advertising money a treatment organization can spend.
-With Google taking a stand on listing theft against shady rehabs, we, collectively as an internet dwelling society, can finally get the addiction treatment and healing that we deserve.
+The bottom line is, the best treatment option for you can’t be determined by how much advertising money a treatment organization can spend.
+With Google taking a stand on listing theft against shady rehabs, we—collectively as an internet dwelling society—can finally get the addiction treatment and healing that we deserve.

 The White House Commission on Combating Drug Addiction’s interim report recommended the President declare a national public health emergency due to the opioid crisis.
 Lisa McLaughlin and Robin McIntosh, Co-CEOs of Workit Health, the world’s first online addiction care program, respond with the following statement: